igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 On top of these convolutions three fully connected layers with intertwined 50% probability dropout layers are used.
 The first two FC layers amount 2048 artificial neurons each and the final output layer contains 43 neurons (one per class).

 To come up with this architecture I took the well-known AlexNet as reference and modified it making it a bit "smaller" and less complex.
 The main difference is that my CNN only makes use of three convolutional layers (AlexNet uses five) and extracts less depth out of the convolutional layers.
 Then I also use half of the neurons in the fully connected layers compared to AlexNet.
 Reducing the complexity is reasonable since AlexNet is used to classify one thousand different classes on ImageNet and our dataset only contains 43 different classes.
 The resolution of the input images is lower in our case as well.
-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Adam optimizer and a batch size of 256.
 The CNN was trained over 95 epochs on AWS.

 This architecture achieved 96.1 % accuracy on the test set.
 I did not record the training and validation accuracies, but they must have been well over 97%.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 Steps which led me to the final model:

 I started out using the LeNet architecture (with minor changes) and no data augmentation.
 The LeNet model was quickly overfitting after a few epochs.
 Introducing some dropout layers did help to reduce the overfitting.
-The dropout layers "silences" by random a predetermined number of neurons in a layer.
+The dropout layers "silence" by random a predetermined number of neurons in a layer.
 This forces the network to learn redundant hypothesis to classify the different classes which increases the robustness of the neural network predictions while reducing overfitting.
-The reason is this works is that overfitting happens most of the time when the neural network has a capacity of abstraction which is much higher than the complexity of the input data.
-So when trained on relative simple datasets (to the DNN) the neural network tends to catch on every detail even on features that do not help generalizing on to new datasets.
+The reason this works is that overfitting happens most of the time when the neural network has a capacity of abstraction which is much higher than the complexity of the input data.
+So when trained on relative simple datasets (relative to the DNN) the neural network tends to catch on every detail (even on features that do not help generalizing on to new datasets).
+Hence the training accuracy improves, but not validation and test accuracies.

  My best result with this combination was 95.8% accuracy on the validation set after only seven epochs, but training over more epochs did not help.
 The accuracy on the test set was close but lower than 95%.